scottsin/dimer/README.md

 Key pages include:

-- **DiMER – Faculty Resource Hub**
+- **index.html**
-  Landing page that links to all other DiMER resources for faculty.
+  DiMER – Faculty Resource Hub landing page that links to all other DiMER resources for faculty.

 - **DiMER – Student Cognitive Transformations**
   Narrative overview of the key cognitive shifts we want students to undergo for DiMER-based reasoning.